Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Common options include:

-Cardio can accelerate weight loss when combined with diet.
+Cardio can accelerate weight loss when combined with a proper diet.

 Hormones and Weight Loss